 PHP Errors: When the Engine Fails

-PHP errors can stop your WordPress site working properly, often leaving you with a blank screen or an error message that makes little sense.
+PHP errors can stop your WordPress site from working properly, often leaving you with a blank screen or an error message that makes little sense.
 These problems typically stem from conflicts between plugins, issues with your theme, or troubles within WordPress’s core files.
-When these errors occur, you might find yourself locked out of your dashboard or facing pages that simply won’t load—frustrating when you’re trying to run your business.
+When these errors occur, you might find yourself locked out of your dashboard or facing pages that simply won’t load—deeply frustrating when you’re trying to run your business.

 From there, work through your plugins systematically, switching them off one at a time to see if the error disappears.
-If that doesn’t solve it, try changing to one of WordPress’s default themes like Twenty Twenty-One.
+If that doesn’t solve it, try changing to one of WordPress’s default themes, like Twenty Twenty-One.
 You can do this through your dashboard if it’s accessible, or by renaming your current theme folder via FTP if you can’t get in.
 This methodical approach helps you determine whether the issue lies with a plugin, your theme, or something deeper in your site’s structure.

 The Bigger Picture: It’s Rarely Just One Issue